OctopusDeploy/blog/blog/2018-10/selenium/25-implementing-cucumber/implementing-cucumber.md

 The second annotation is `@CucumberOptions`.
 This annotation is used to customize how Cucumber will run the `*.feature` files it finds.
 Here we have passed the package `com.octopus.decoratorbase` as containing "glue" classes.
 Glue classes are simply classes with the annotations `@Given`, `@When`, `@And` or `@Then`.

 Cucumber will catalogue the classes in this package, as well as any sub-packages.
-Glue classes found in an underneath this package must not extend one another.
+Glue classes found in and underneath this package must not extend one another.

 What this means is that because the `AutomatedBrowserBase` class is the only class found in this package, Cucumber is satisfied that no illegal class hierarchies exist.
 It doesn't matter that all the decorator classes under the `com.octopus.decorators` package extend the `AutomatedBrowserBase` class, because Cucumber is unaware of these decorator classes.